Saturday, June 16, 2012

 Someone once said that it’s the responsibility and privilege of the young to blaze new trails and challenge social convention, for in nonconformity lies progress.
 What’s fascinating to ponder is how significant a role hair and hairstyles have played in the shattering of social conventions throughout history.

-As was the style of the day, the socialites in Bernice Bobs Her Hair sport mountainous piles of hair.
+As was the style of the day, the socialites in Bernice Bobs Her Hair sported mountainous piles of hair.
 The numerous scenes of women fussing and tending to their hair dramatize the dichotomy posed by the narrative.
 Long tresses may be a badge of femininity and old-world gentility, but their need for constant care inhibits female mobility and freedom.
 With its minimal upkeep requirements, the short bob haircut was liberation personified and branded the ideal symbol for the modern woman.
 Alas, its lack of social precedence and too-close association with the morally suspicious silent-screen “vampires” also branded the haircut as immodest and instantly scandalous (aka, rebellious).

 Braiding is a motif repeated so often in Bernice Bobs Her Hair that the ritual begins to take on the weight of metaphor - the braids come to resemble ropes tying the women to constrictive notions of femininity.